herminiotorres/scrimba-frontend-path/README.md

 [Generative AI for beginners with JavaScript](https://microsoft.github.io/generative-ai-with-javascript/).
 This course throws you into a time-traveling adventure—meet history’s legends with a fun twist, while learning Generative AI technologies.

+### Freecodecamp
+- [Certified Full Stack Developer Curriculum](https://www.freecodecamp.org/learn/full-stack-developer/): This course provides a comprehensive pathway to becoming a Certified Full Stack Developer, covering all the essential technologies required to build modern, scalable web applications from start to finish.
+Through a blend of interactive lessons, coding exercises, and real-world projects, you will master both frontend and backend development.
+You'll work with HTML, CSS, and JavaScript to build responsive user interfaces, explore React and TypeScript for advanced web applications, and learn to manage data with relational databases - and on the backend, you'll use Git, Npm, Node.js, and Python to create powerful server-side solutions.
+By the end of this course, you'll have the practical skills and experience to confidently develop complete web applications, preparing you for a successful career as a Full Stack Developer.
+This certification will take you a substantial amount of time and effort to complete.
+If you start now, you may be ready to start the remaining material and final exam when we launch it in the coming months.
+- [Learn English for Developers - A2 English](https://www.freecodecamp.org/learn/a2-english-for-developers/): In this English for Developers Curriculum, you'll learn the essentials of English communication.
+This will follow the A2 level of the Common European Framework of Reference (CEFR).
+And we've focused on vocabulary that is particularly useful for developers.
+The first half of the curriculum will help you get comfortable with English grammar and usage.
+It will give you tons of hands-on practice.
+You'll learn basics like introducing yourself, making small talk, and discussing your work.
+In the second half, you'll practice vocabulary specific to software development.
+You'll learn how to describe code, discuss tech trends, and participate in stand-up meetings.
+This entire A2-level curriculum includes 105 different dialogues.
+Each is designed to build your vocabulary and boost your confidence when speaking in a professional tech setting.
+- [Learn English for Developers - B1 English](https://www.freecodecamp.org/learn/b1-english-for-developers/): In this English for Developers Curriculum, you'll learn the essentials of English communication.
+This will follow the B1 level of the Common European Framework of Reference (CEFR).
+And we've focused on vocabulary that is particularly useful for developers.
+It will help you strengthen your foundational skills while introducing more complex grammar and usage.
+You'll learn how to describe places and things, share past experiences, and confidently use tenses like Present Perfect and Future.
+Practical communication strategies are included as well, such as managing conversations, expressing opinions, and building agreement or disagreement in discussions.
+You'll also focus on applying these skills in professional and technical settings.
+You'll practice vocabulary and phrases essential for developers, such as describing code, participating in stand-up meetings, and discussing tech trends.
+Advanced topics include conditionals, comparative structures, and conversation management, so you can prepare for real-world interactions in the tech industry.
+This entire B1-level curriculum includes 73 different dialogues.
+Each is designed to build your vocabulary and boost your confidence when speaking in a professional tech setting.

+### The Odin Project
+[The Odin Project](https://www.theodinproject.com/) is one of those "What I wish I had when I was learning" resources.
+Not everyone has access to a computer science education or the funds to attend an intensive coding school and neither of those is right for everyone anyway.
+This project is designed to fill in the gap for people who are trying to hack it on their own but still want a high quality education.

+### HTML & CSS for Absolute beginners by Kevin Powell
+[Learn to build websites from scratch](https://learn.kevinpowell.co/) - even if you've never written a line of code before.

+_**Course description**_
+This hands-on course teaches you the fundamentals of HTML and CSS, the building blocks of the web.
+You'll start with the basics and progress step-by-step to creating your own responsive websites.
+Perfect for complete beginners who want to start their web development journey.

+_**Learn the fundamentals of creating websites**_
+- _Over 60 lessons_
+- _Over 4.5 hours of video lessons across 64 videos_

 ## Content
 ### Module 1
 - Let's Make a Cake!